georchestra/georchestra/migrations/25.0/README.md

 ## LDAP migration
 ### orgUniqueId attribute on the georchestraOrg schema

+If you are using docker deploy it can be difficult to migration as followed, please consider the [the next section](#migration-from-docker-environment)

 The `orgUniqueId` organization attribute was added to the `georchestraOrg` LDAP schema.

 This attribute will contain a unique organization identifier.
 The difference from existing identifiers is that this is not a system identifier.